artemas-radik/cs262/readme.md

 The transfer buffer defines the structure of any and all messages exchanged between the client and server.
 We define the transfer buffer in this project as the union of a *Message Code* and a *Payload*.
 The first byte of any exchanged message is the *Message Code*, and the remaining bytes are the *Payload*.
 The *Message Code* has a Format Character of `B`, which maps to a C `unsigned char`.
 Each *Message Code* maps to a *Message Type*, which is an internal identifier introduced for accessibility and readibilty purposes.
 For instance, the client program labels its commands via the associated *Message Type* that they broadcast.
 Message codes `0...5` are requests made by a client to the server, and message codes `6...8` are responses made by the server to a client.
 Each message code is described in detail below.
 The *Payload Parameters* are combined sequentially in-order to form the *Payload*.

 > **Arty: pls make edits to the wire protocol section as appropriate.**

-> **Arty: do we need to justify inclusion/exclusion of any message codes/functionality?**

 ##### Requests